-French Onion Dip is a classic American dip that's popular all over the world.
-An easy dip to enjoy at parties, potlucks or backyard barbecues.
-An easy dip to make for your Super Bowl party or a family game night.
+How to make French Onion Dip that tastes a million times better than store-bought!
+An easy homemade dip to enjoy at parties, potlucks or backyard barbecues.
+A made from scratch sour cream onion dip perfect for your Super Bowl party or a family games night.

 Who Invented French Onion Dip?